Alonso-del-Arte/chess/doc/Terminology.md

 level after playing many games.
 * **Pawn** &mdash; The lowest ranking pieces, each player gets eight of them.
 Pawns are notated by their position, without the letter P.
+* **Pawn shield** &mdash; The pawns closest to a castled king.
+They help protect the king from checks from the opponent's queens, bishops or rooks, but also increase the risk of a smothered mate.
 * **Petrov's defense** &mdash; An opening starting out 1. e4 e5 2.
 Nf3 Nf6.
 It
 is mentioned near the end of the *Lethal Weapon* episode "Whole Lotto Trouble," in which Roger Murtaugh (Damon Wayans) and his father-in-law briefly discuss a